cmu-mfi/le_classmate_ros/README.md

     welder.weld_end()
 ```

 The class handles all relevant I/O mappings and safety interlocks.
+An example is shown in scripts/welder_class_example.py

 ---